Tambini/Plane-and-simple/README.md

-## Title of project:  Keep it plane and simple
+## Title of project:  Plane and simple

 ### Description: